GoogleCloudPlatform/opentelemetry-operations-python/docs/releasing.md

 > new_dev_version.

-This workflow guarantees that there won't be any commits between (a) and (b) in the master branch history, as long as you merge with "Rebase and merge".
+This workflow guarantees that there won't be any commits between (a) and (b) in the main branch history, as long as you merge with "Rebase and merge".

 To create a release at version `0.11b1` and then update package versions in the repository to `0.12.dev0`: